With UK interest rates close to zero, who benefits from low-interest rates?

 Potential gain.
 If low-interest rates do their job of boosting economic growth, preventing recession and helping economic recovery.
 Then the net gain will mean the economy in a stronger position for everyone to gain from economic growth.

 However, seven years of ultra-low interest rates haven’t succeeded in returning the economy to normal growth, and now there are prospects of interest rates staying at zero for the foreseeable future.
 But, on the other hand, if interest rates hadn’t been ultra-low, the economy would be in an even worse situation, which may have forced more spending cuts and lower real wages.

 Some gain more than others

-Given the deflationary pressures in the UK (and global economy) it is hard to see any alternative but to pursue a policy of low interest rates.
-It would make no sense to keep interest rates high for the aim of increasing the returns on savings.
+Given the deflationary pressures in the UK (and global economy), it is hard to see any alternative but to pursue a policy of low interest rates.
+It would make no sense to keep interest rates high with the aim of increasing the returns on savings.
 However, the policy does have important distributional effects, which may require consideration.
-The Bank of England is primarily concerned with primary macro-economic goals of economic growth, inflation and unemployment.
+The Bank of England is primarily concerned with primary macroeconomic goals of economic growth, inflation and unemployment.
 They can’t run monetary policy on the basis of micro-economic issues.